dblock/code.dblock.org/_posts/2010/2010-08-02-supporting-msi-uninstall-in-dotnetinstaller.markdown

 _Including the Bootstrapper in the MSI_

 First, let's build this bootstrapper without embedded files.
-It’s the same command line with `/Embed-`.
-We’ll place the output to _Uninstall.exe_.
+It's the same command line with `/Embed-`.
+We'll place the output to _Uninstall.exe_.

 {% highlight xml %}
 <Target Name="build-uninstall">